 Engagement Session Prep

 The next exciting step on your way to your wedding day is your engagement session!
 Engagement sessions are a great way for us to get to know each other before your wedding day.
-They are also a great way for you and your soon-to-be spouse to get a feel for being in front of the camera before your big day.
+They are also a great way for you and your love to get a feel for being in front of the camera before your big day.
 Below are some very important details that will help you in preparing for your engagement session!

 2. Preparing your groom